sipeed/sipeed_wiki/docs/hardware/en/maix/m1s/other/others.md

 ## Change camera direction

-After removing screen, we can change camera direction.
+After removing the screen, we can change camera direction.

-Make sure your connecting is not wrong.
+Make sure your connection is not wrong.

 <table>
     <tr>